Pakistan: Immigration

 Afghan children near Islamabad fetching water from water pump.
-(Pakistan once held the second largest refugee population globally after Turkey.)
+Pakistan once held the second largest refugee population globally after Turkey.

-Even post-1947 partition, the Muslims from India kept migrating to Pakistan, especially Karachi and Sindh province.
-Wars in neighboring Afghanistan in the 1980s and 1990s pushed millions of Afghan refugees into Pakistan, mainly in Khyber-Pakhtunkhwa and tribal areas, with some in Karachi and Quetta.
+Even after the 1947 partition, the Muslims from India kept migrating to Pakistan, especially Karachi and Sindh province.
+Wars in neighbouring Afghanistan in the 1980s and 1990s pushed millions of Afghan refugees into Pakistan, mainly in Khyber-Pakhtunkhwa and tribal areas, with some in Karachi and Quetta.
 Pakistan hosts one of the world's largest refugee populations.
-Additionally, around 2 million Bangladeshis and half a million undocumented individuals, purportedly from Myanmar, reside in Pakistan.
-In October 2023, Pakistan ordered the deportation of thousands undocumented refugees, citing security concerns.
+Additionally, around 2 million Bengalis and half a million undocumented individuals, purportedly from Myanmar, reside in Pakistan.
+Pakistan ordered the mass expulsion of undocumented Afghans in October 2023, citing national security risks.

 Migration of Bengalis and Rohingya to Pakistan started in the 1980s and continued till 1998.
 Karachi hosts a significant number of Bengali settlements, and large Rohingya migration made it one of their largest populations outside Myanmar.
 Karachi's Burmese community resides in various slums across the city.

 According to BBC, thousands of Uyghur Muslims live in Gilgit-Baltistan, some left Xinjiang, China and the thriving trading town of Kashgar in 1949, while others are later arrivals, claiming to escape political oppression.
 Since 1989, thousands of Kashmiri Muslim refugees fled to Pakistan, alleging rape and forced displacement by Indian soldiers.

 Diaspora

-Nergis Mavalvala is a Pakistani American Professor of Physics at MIT who is known for her role in the first observation of gravitational waves.

 According to the UN Department of Economic and Social Affairs, Pakistan has the sixth-largest diaspora globally.
 Approximately 7 million Pakistanis reside abroad, mainly in the Middle East, Europe, and North America.
 Pakistan ranks 10th globally for remittances sent home.
 Saudi Arabia is the largest source of remittances, contributing $5.9 billion as of 2016.
-The term Overseas Pakistani is officially recognized by the Government of Pakistan, with the Ministry of Overseas Pakistanis and Human Resource Development addressing their needs, welfare, and issues.
+The term Overseas Pakistani is officially recognised by the Government of Pakistan, with the Ministry of Overseas Pakistanis and Human Resource Development addressing their needs, welfare, and issues.
 Overseas Pakistanis constitute the second-largest source of foreign exchange remittances to Pakistan, with remittances increasing by over 100% from US$8.9 billion in 2009–10 to US$19.9 billion in 2015–16.

 Religion

 Islam is the state religion, with freedom of religion guaranteed by the constitution.
 The majority are Muslims (96.35%), followed by Hindus (2.17%) and Christians (1.37%).
-Minorities include Sikhs, Buddhists, Jains, Zoroastrians (Parsi), and the unique Kalash people who practice animism.
+Other minorities include Sikhs, Buddhists, Jains, Zoroastrians (Parsi), and the unique Kalash people who practice animism.
 In 2012, 2% of the population identified as atheist in a Gallup survey.